DGh0st/HSWidgets/README.md

 [Theos](https://github.com/theos/theos) is required for building this project.

-Currently it is also dependent on iOS 8.1 sdk as it includes c++ header files (which also reduces environmental dependencies).

 ## Layout Customization

 The layout of the hswidgets is saved in `/var/mobile/Library/Preferences/com.dgh0st.hswidget.widgetlayouts.plist` file which can be modified manually to enable certain features that are currently buggy.
 Features such as expanded today widgets, which are disabled due to there not being a good/easy way to figure out the space an expanded widget should take up.
 The optional configurations like `normalModeRows`, `expandedModeRows`, `expandedModeHeight` and `isExpandedMode` can be used to enable the expanded widget and get consistent height for each widget separately.
 The plist file has the following format: